jangler/oracles-randomizer/README.md

 **Q: I'm softlocked.
 Now what do I do?**

 A: If you're softlocked by location, use tree warp.
 Otherwise, open an issue about it or tell me in Discord, and provide the log file.
-Depending on the problem, you may be able to `-update` your ROM using the next patch version to un-softlock.

 **Q: Are you going to make a randomizer for Oracle of Ages too?**